dkoh2018/itsdavidoh.com/_posts/blog6.md

 personally i got stuck into a loop of building small projects that never go anywhere.

-you learn bits and pieces but never full grasp how to move beyond that.
+you learn bits and pieces but never fully grasp how to move beyond that.

 **so i had to make a shift in the way i learn**